 To replace the milk, use your favorite non-dairy milk of choice.
 Oat milk and almond milk would work great in this recipe.
 To replace the butter, you can use your favorite butter alternative, or even something like canola or olive oil to sauté your onion.

 If you can eat wheat, feel free to swap out this crust for your personal favorite.
 Just make sure to add the thyme and parsley into your crust as it makes it extra special!

 Final note about cooking allergy friendly.
 Make sure that your broth is safe for you to eat.
 Some contain gluten, soy, or dairy.
 Always check the label on your stock or any thing you eat to make sure it is safe!

 - 1.5 lbs frozen chicken of choice, cooked and chopped

 - 1 large sweet potato, chopped

 - 1 1/2 cups frozen mixed veggies of your choice

 - 1/4 cup gluten free flour blend or white rice flour

-- Bake in the oven uncovered for about 30 minutes.
-You'll know it's down when the crust is flaky and golden brown.
+- Bake for 40-45 minutes or until crust is a deep golden brown.
 Remove from the oven and let rest for 10 minutes before serving.